 - In a pan gently fry the onion, garlic, beans and squash with a few spoonful’s of the stock for a few minutes until the water evaporates.

 - Reduce the heat and stir in the rice adding a ladle of stock with it.
 Bring to a simmer and stir until the stock is absorbed, add another ladle and stir again until absorbed again, repeat this process until you have a small amount of stock remaining.
 Add the wine and continue to stir until all liquid is absorbed.
 Give the rice a taste to see if its cooked enough and that the vegetables are cooked to your liking, if it needs longer add the remaining stock and again stir until absorbed.
 If it needs a little longer keep adding boiling water until it is done.

 - Stir the gammon into the rice and warm through.
 Taste to see if it needs salt and pepper and add as required.

-- Serve alongside a salad and some freshly shaved Parmesan if you wish and a wedge of lemon to squeeze over the top.
+- Serve alongside a salad and some freshly shaved Parmesan if you wish.